mebusy/notes/dev_notes/GoIn70_6.md

 }
 ```

+- Rather than referencing an external file, this HTML template is stored as a string in a variable.

  - Because dateFormat isn’t one of the core template functions, it needs to be made available to the template.
+    - Making custom functions available in templates requires two steps.
+        1. a map needs to be created, function name : function
-    - the function map (here, named funcMap) needs to be passed into `Funcs` to make the new function mapping available to templates.
+        2. the function map (here, named funcMap) needs to be passed into `t.Funcs` to make the new function mapping available to templates.
  - If you’re going to apply the same function set to numerous templates, you can use a Go function to create your templates and add your template functions each time:

 ```